risk-first/website/menagerie/Process-Risk.md

 ![Credit Risk](images/generated/credit-risk.png)

-Where the process you depend on is being run by a third-party organisation, (or that party depends on you) you are looking at [Credit Risk](Process-Risk#credit-risk) (also known as [Counterparty Risk](Process-Risk#credit-risk):
+Where the process you depend on is being run by a third-party organisation, (or that party depends on you) you are looking at [Credit Risk](Process-Risk#credit-risk) (also known as [Counterparty Risk](Process-Risk#credit-risk)):

 > "A credit risk is the risk of default on a debt that may arise from a borrower failing to make required payments...
 For example...
 A business or consumer does not pay a trade invoice when due [or] A business does not pay an employee's earned wages when due" - [Credit Risk, _Wikipedia_](https://en.wikipedia.org/wiki/Credit_risk)

 Money is _changing hands_ between you and the supplier of the process, and often, the money doesn't transfer _at the same time_ as the process is performed.
 Let's look at an example:  Instead of hosting my website on a server in my office, I could choose to host my software project with an online provider.
 I am trading [Complexity Risk](Complexity-Risk) for [Credit Risk](Process-Risk#credit-risk), because now, I have to care that the supplier is solvent.

 There's a couple of ways this could go wrong:  They may _take my payment_, but then turn off my account.
 Or, they could go bankrupt, and leave me with the costs of moving to another provider (this is also [Dead-End Risk](Complexity-Risk#dead-end-risk)).

-Mechanisms like [insurance](https://en.wikipedia.org/wiki/Insurance_policy), [contracts](https://en.wikipedia.org/wiki/Contract) and [guarantees](https://en.wikipedia.org/wiki/Guarantee) help reduce this risk.
+Mechanisms like [insurance](https://en.wikipedia.org/wiki/Insurance_policy), [contracts](https://en.wikipedia.org/wiki/Contract) and [guarantees](https://en.wikipedia.org/wiki/Guarantee) help mitigate this risk at the cost of complexity and expense.

 ## Feedback Loops

-[Operational Risk]() is usually incurred for outliers: processes tend to work well for the common cases, because *practice makes perfect*.
-Processes are really tested when unusual situations occur.
+Processes tend to work well for the common cases, because *practice makes perfect*.  but they are really tested when unusual situations occur.
 Having mechanisms to deal with edge-cases can incur [Complexity Risk]Complexity-Risk), so often it's better to try and have clear boundaries of what is "in" and "out" of the process' domain.

 Sometimes, processes are _not_ used commonly.
 How can we rely on them anyway?
 Usually, the answer is to build in extra feedback loops anyway: